Elkhorn Creek Lodge

 Obama’s Legacy; It Ain’t Nancy’s Problem

-Posted in democratic party, economics, environment, gop, obama, politics, republican party by mountainmusings on November 19, 2008
+Posted in democratic party, economics, environment, gop, obama, politics, republican party by Eugene Podrazik on November 19, 2008

 The Democratic overreaching begins.
 It looks like Waxman is going to oust Dingell as chairman of the Energy and Commerce Committee.
 What we have is the hard left of the Democratic party driving policy; in this case energy policy with complete obeisance to the environmentalists.
 Translation, global warming with cap and trade.